PROTEUS-SIM/transducer-characterization/README.md

 [Zenodo](https://doi.org/10.5281/zenodo.17095584)
 to the folder `data`.

-With this experimental data, you will be able to reproduce all results in Chapter 6 of my thesis.
+With this experimental data, you will be able to reproduce all results in the arXiv preprint.
 Reproducing these results is recommended as a tutorial.

-**Note:** the folder `PROTEUS-I` only needs to be downloaded, if you want to reproduce Fig. 6.8 of my thesis.
+**Note:** the folder `PROTEUS-I` only needs to be downloaded, if you want to reproduce Fig. 8 of the arXiv preprint.
 This folder contains the data from Fig. 4 of [PROTEUS Part I](https://ieeexplore.ieee.org/document/10597664).

 ## Overview of the repository

 - 📂 [`analysis`](analysis) Analysis of the characterization results.
-  Corresponds to Sections 6.3.3, 6.3.4, and 6.4 of my thesis.
+  Corresponds to Sections III C, III D, and IV of the arXiv preprint.
 - 📂 `angular-spectrum` Tools related to the angular spectrum method.
 - 📂 `data` Experimental data.
 - 📂 [`demos`](demos) Demonstrations of the functions in 📂 `angular-spectrum`, and 📂 `rayleigh-integral`.
-  These demonstrations correspond to Section 6.2 of my thesis.
+  These demonstrations correspond to Section II of the arXiv preprint.
-- 📂 [`figures`](figures) Figure formatting scripts used for the figures in my thesis.
+- 📂 [`figures`](figures) Figure formatting scripts used for the figures in the arXiv preprint.
   The readme in this folder contains an overview of how each figure was generated.
 - 📂 `rayleigh-integral` Tools related to the Rayleigh integral.
 - 📂 `results` Output folder for characterization results